 More recently, I have begun to question that this distinction between Institute and model can be made.
 As I undertake a deeper and rigorous enquiry into how white supremacy functions within me, in the institutions around me, and in the evolution of psychotherapy from its origins, I have been challenged to face the possibility that the AEDP model itself contains deeply problematic elements.

-As a result, I have chosen to stop using the title Certified AEDP therapist, to stop making use of many elements of the model in my work, to cancel all further teaching engagements, and to make my position explicit and public.
+As a result, I have chosen to stop using the title Certified AEDP therapist, to stop making use of many elements of the model in my work, to cancel all further teaching engagements, and to make my position explicit.

 Here are some of the main reasons I am no longer identifying as an AEDP therapist: